-Great Fails, Mont., May 17 .- Friends of W. R. Hearst hope to secure an in-structed deleation from the Democratic tate convention in session here today, but party leaders for the most part faninstructed delegation The delegation will probably in-Inited States Senators W. A. Paris Gibson, and Gov. Toole.
-Solan of Lewis and Clarke countemporary presiding officer and Romney of Ravalli is temporary again attack us."
-In hunting for Chinese bandits the Cos-sacks burned the village of Shontaidza.
-The military authorities have now organ-ized a subscription for the relief of the villagers, who will be given employment on the railroad.
-The Chinese report that Gen, Ma is in the vicinity of Cheng te Fou, province of Chi Li.
-A detachment of Russian troops recent-ly crept up on the rear of the Japanese advance on the road from Feng Wang Cheng to Liao Yang, causing the enemy to fall back slightly.
+Great Falls, Mont., May 17 .- Friends Great Falls Mont., May 17.-Friends of W. R. Hearst hope to Secure an In-structed deleation from the Democratic state convention in sossion here today. but party leaders for the most part fa-vor an uninstructed delegation.
+The St. Louis delegation will probably in-clude United States Senators W. A. Clark, Paris Gibson, and Gov. Toole.
+C. B. Nolan of Lewis and Clarke coun-ty is temporary presiding officet and Miles Romney of Ravalli is temporary secretary.

+would enable her to use us and then again attack us."
+In hunting for Chinese bandits the Cos-sacks burned the village of Shontaldza.
+The milliary authorities have now organ-ized a subscription for the relief of the villagers, who will be given employment or the railroad.
+The Chinese report tha: Gen. Ma is in the vicinity of Cheng te Fou, province of Chi L. A detachment of Russian troops recent-ly crept up on the rear of the Japanese advance on the road from Feng Wang Cheng to Liao Yang, causing the enemy to fall back slightly.